MichaelSebero/Media-Tools/README.md

 ## Rotate Video
 This script rotates a video by 90, 180 or 270 degrees depending on the user's choice.

+## Scale Image
+This script scales an image to any given dimension.

 ## Sort by Album
 This script organizes songs within a specified directory by creating folders named after their album metadata.